andremalveira/Astronaut.Library.js/README.md

 <p align="center">
   <img src="https://gist.github.com/andremalveira/02747c5b01eddab19a11f6513d0418ef/raw/89f20aac7ef6e64649b7c78625fb092999640fd7/extension-preview.png" alt="Astronaut Library.js"/>
 </p>
-Astronaut Library.js is a small library with useful resources for developers created by André Malveira.

 Developed entirely in Pure Javascript, the library was primarily created as a browser extension to customize the default "localhost" environment of Apache, Wamp and Xampp servers.